 Take a Walk on Florida’s Wild Side

 So you’ve been to Florida, and unless you’re one of those adult Disney people, maybe Florida isn’t on your bucket list, but it should be.
-You should know about the “must-see” attractions like the snow white sugar sand of the Gulf Coast beaches, theme parks of Orlando, and the tropical decadence that is South Florida.
-These are fabulous, but it’s Florida’s hidden gems that push it onto the bucket list.
+You should know about the “must-see” attractions like the snow white sugar sand of the Gulf Coast beaches, Orlando adventures, and the tropical decadence that is South Florida.
+These are fabulous, but it’s Florida’s hidden gems that push it onto the bucket list and romantic getaways too.

 Take off to the Great White North